jiaxchen2-c/DeepDRIM/README.md

 Benchmark and processed gene expression profiles for bone marrow-derived macrophages, dendritic cells, mESC(1) are availabel from https://github.com/xiaoyeye/CNNC.
 Benchmark and processed gene expression profiles for hESC, mESC(2), mHSC(E), mHSC(GM), mHSC(L) are availabel at https://doi.org/10.5281/zenodo.3378975.

-The benchmark provide the pairs with positive labels.
-We randomly select same number of pairs with negative labels as the positive labels, and generate the training pair file.
+We format the pairs with positive labels in the benchmark downloaded from the corresponding links.
+We randomly select same number of pairs with negative labels as the positive labels, and generate the training pair file, as in folder data_evaluation.

-To study B cells in COVID-19, we generate gold standard of B cells based on ChIP-seq experiment from [GTRD](https://gtrd.biouml.org) database ChIP-seq peaks (MACS2) files (Homo_sapiens_macs2_peaks.interval.gz) and corresponding gtf file (Homo_sapiens.GRCh38.99.gtf.gz).
-Then we search corresponding experiment ID by keyword in the [GTRD website](http://gtrd20-06.biouml.org/bioumlweb/#).
+To study B cells in COVID-19, we generate gold standard of B cells based on ChIP-seq experiment from [GTRD](https://gtrd.biouml.org) database ChIP-seq peaks (MACS2) files (Homo_sapiens_macs2_peaks.interval.gz) and corresponding gtf file (Homo_sapiens.GRCh38.99.gtf.gz) (see folder data_chip-seq).
+We search corresponding experiment ID for B cell by keyword in the [GTRD website](http://gtrd20-06.biouml.org/bioumlweb/#), and conduct Gene regulatory network (GRN) analysis use DeepDRIM, folder data_COVID-19 list some data generated in the experiment.

-Readme for data folder....!!!!!!!!!!!!!!!